Wok & Skillet

 Traditional Chinese Peanut Cookies

 Last year, I shared my Pineapple Jam Tart recipe for Chinese New Year.
-This year, I've teamed up with my blogger friends once again for an online virtual Sweet Lunar New Year Party and I'm sharing my Chinese Peanut Cookie recipe.
-Scroll down to see the rest of the recipes from this virtual party!
+This year, I’m excited to share my Chinese Peanut Cookie recipe.

-PS - Click HERE if you are looking for more Chinese New Year Cookie Recipes!
-If you love peanuts, you might also enjoy my Muah Chee (Chinese Peanut Mochi) recipe!
+BTW, if you’re looking for more Chinese New Year cookie ideas, I’ve also shared a full Chinese New Year Cookies roundup.
+And if you love peanuts, you might also enjoy my Muah Chee (Chinese Peanut Mochi) and Fah Sang Wu recipe!

 Grind 1 ½ cups of unsalted roasted peanuts into a fine powder.
-I use my Magic Bullet Blender for this task and it works perfectly.
+I like to use my Magic Bullet Blender for this, and it works perfectly.
 You can also use a food processor.
-Be careful not to blend the peanuts for too long; otherwise you will end up with peanut butter!
-Blend them in small batches at a time so you have better control of how fine they are ground.
+Just be careful not to blend the peanuts for too long; otherwise, you will end up with peanut butter!

 Grinding peanuts for Chinese Peanut Cookies

-In a mixing bowl, combine the ground peanuts with 1 ½ cups of flour, ½ cup of powdered sugar, 2 tablespoons of granulated sugar and a pinch of salt.
-Stir well to blend these ingredients.
+In a mixing bowl, combine the ground peanuts with 1 ½ cups of flour, ½ cup of powdered sugar, 2 tablespoons of granulated sugar, and a pinch of salt.
+Stir well so everything is evenly mixed.

-Add ¾ cup of peanut oil to the mix, then use your fingers to knead the ingredients into a dough.
+Add ¾ cup of peanut oil to the mixture, then use your fingers to gently bring it together into a dough.
+The dough should hold together when pressed but still feel soft and crumbly rather than wet.

 Kneading peanut mixture for Peanut Cookies